hanbo1990/MealyFSMGenerator/README.md

     -t : input type, now 'dot' or 'drawio' supported. defaulted to  'drawio'.

-    -i : path to the file, *.xml requried for drawio and *.dot required for dot
+    -i : path to the file, *.png requried for drawio and *.dot required for dot

     -n : Name of generated state machine
 ```